The Travel Guide to Vanua Levu for Families© FijiPocketGuide.com

 Vanua Levu Family Land Activities

 The water gets all the attention in Fiji, but it’s worth spending at least a couple of days exploring the land.
-Vanua Levu is an excellent part of Fiji to discover the local Fijian culture through village visits or through cultural activities like cooking classes, arts and crafts.
+Vanua Levu is an excellent part of Fiji to discover the local Fijian culture through village visits or through cultural activities like cooking classes, and arts and crafts.
 At the end of the day, playing a few beach games is a fun and free way to enjoy spending time with the family.

 Visit a Fijian Village